nearform/titus/docs/developers/packages/titus-frontend/README.md

 }
 ```

-### Testing locally
+### Test Locally
-The CI test procedure will build a static storybook to run tests against.
-But this will slow things down dramatically for you if working on front end components.
+The CI test procedure builds a static Storybook to run tests against.
+This dramatically slows your progress if you are working on frontend components.
 To mitigate this, you can run tests against the locally running Storybook as you develop.
 Use `npm run test:local`.

 ## Run the Frontend Locally
 To run your application locally, perform the following steps: